xpmatteo/todomvc-golang/README.md

   * Clear completed
   * Toggle all
   * Persistence
-		* Save should receive a pointer?
 * Make static assets cacheable by the client
+* Configure the app through a config file
+* Export health/readiness checks

 ## Credit